Tax Rates

 Combined Tax Rates

-Create a Combined Tax Rate using the Federal, State and County Single Rates
+Create a Combined Tax Rate using these Single Rates.

 Compound Rates: